 Ways to Market Plumbing Services

 At Plumbing Webmasters, our specialty is online marketing.
-There are many forms of promotion within the online marketing category, but there is also promotion that exists offline.
+There are many forms of promotion within the online marketing category, but offline promotion exists.
 The more traditional forms of advertising like print, billboards, and even radio/television are all conducted without the need for an internet connection.
 They also no longer work very well.
-Very few consumers find plumbers through offline channels in 2020.
-Instead, they visit Google and perform a search for nearby plumbing companies and often compare and contrast them based on customer reviews from their Google My Business, Facebook, or Yelp pages.
-They might also check platforms like Instagram and YouTube to get a further understanding of the brand and its trustworthiness.
-Take a look at some the ways to market plumbing:
+Very few consumers find plumbers through offline channels in 2021.
+Instead, they visit Google and search for nearby plumbing companies and often compare and contrast them based on customer reviews from their Google My Business, Facebook, or Yelp pages.
+They might also check platforms like Instagram and YouTube to further understand the brand and its trustworthiness.
+Take a look at some of the ways to market plumbing:

 - Billboard Ads